hoodiehq/hoodie-app-tracker/deployment.md

 Create a Cloudant service within Bluemix if one has not already been created:

-`$ cf create-service cloudantNoSQLDB Lite hoodiehq/hoodie-app-tracker`
+`$ cf create-service cloudantNoSQLDB Lite hoodie-app-tracker-cloudant-service`

    > Use the [Standard plan](https://www.ibm.com/blogs/bluemix/2016/09/new-cloudant-lite-standard-plans-are-live-in-bluemix-public/) for production deployments.